dazza-codes/conda_container/CONTRIBUTING.md

 ## Dependencies

+- the conda dependencies are in `environment.yml`.
-The library dependencies are in `requirements.txt` and the development dependencies are in `requirements.dev`.
+- the pip project dependencies are in `requirements.txt`
+- the pip development dependencies are in `requirements.dev`

 ## Development